-If families miss the registration close deadline on June 30th, they can still register although they will be placed into a pool for second-round (or even later rounds) of allocation and are less likely to get their top preference.
-After second round offers have been confirmed, Nillumbik Shire Council will continue to allocate children to kindergarten places where they are available.
+If families miss the registration close deadline, they can still register although they will be placed into a pool for second-round (or even later rounds) of allocation and are less likely to get their top preference.
+After second round offers have been confirmed, CRES Provider will continue to allocate children to kindergarten places where they are available.
 More places may become available as children move kindergartens or withdraw, or when kindergartens add capacity.